 We may be able to advise you on an appropriate route to take.
 Please contact us.

-When does automatic enrolment apply to an employer?
+Does automatic enrolment apply to all employers?

 Communicating with your workers

 Employers are required to write to all workers (except those aged under 16, or 75 and over) explaining what automatic enrolment into a workplace pension means for them.

 There are different information requirements for each category of worker.
 For an eligible jobholder, the letter must include details of how the employee can opt out of the scheme if they wish.
 The letter must not, however, encourage the employee to opt out.